-OBJECTIVE WHAT TO LOOK FOR HOW TO MEASURE DATA AND EVALUATION SOURCES DATA AND EVALUATION SOURCE LINKS SUPPORTING RESOURCES PLANNING TOOLS 2.40 EQUITY & INCLUSION N: Ensure equity, inclusion, and a ccess to opportunity for all reside ents RRC Best Practices: Could tie th is to public participation and outreach BP 1.1.4?
-2.41 Civic Engagement Facilitate inclusive civic engagement and empower all community members to participate in local decision- making Do residents and local stakeholders have adequate opportunity to engage with public proceedings, economic development, and other local decisions?
-Number of engagement events Number, geographic distribution and demographics of participants in engagement events Number of public events Number of attendees Homes with someone who doesn't speak English, compared to multilingual public resources Resources adapted for those hard of hearing (such as closed captioning for television broadcasts) or visually impaired Accommodations for cultural practices that may inhibit participation in public realm Accommodations for those who may lack access to technology or may be unable to participate in in-person engagement sessions Media and communication outlets Zoom or online meetings Public television and radio stations Website resource Social media News resources Headwaters Economics "Populations at Risk" tool Local departmental and project-specific data Local policies and ordinances Headwaters Economics, Populations at Risk Tool FEMA hazard mitigation planning 2.42 Civil and Human Rights Respect and protect the civil and human rights of all members of the community Are all citizens fairly treated and respected by public actors (law enforcement, departments, etc) and private parties (landlords, lenders, etc)?
-Number of engagement events Public policies and procedures with discriminatory language Diversity and representation of leadership and committees when compared to community population Immigrant and refugee statistics Survey of communications materials (media, virtual and inperson meeting conduct, public television, websites, social media, news resources, etc) Survey of existing local government policy Identification of at-risk populations Headwaters Economics Populations at Risk Tool Local observation and data collection Michigan Labor Market Report, Foreign-born Population (pages 15-25) Headwaters Economics, Populations at Risk Tool
+OBJECTIVE WHAT TO LOOK FOR HOW TO MEASURE DATA AND EVALUATION SOURCES DATA AND EVALUATION SOURCE LINKS 2.40 EQUITY & INCLUSION: Ensure equity, inclusion, and access to opportunity for all residents RRC Best Practices: Co 2.41 Civic Engagement Facilitate inclusive civic engagement and empower all community members to participate in local decision- making Do residents and local stakeholders have adequate opportunity to engage with public proceedings, economic development, and other local decisions?
+Number of engagement events Number, geographic distribution and demographics of participants in engagement events Number of public events Number of attendees Homes with someone who doesn't speak English, compared to multilingual public resources Resources adapted for those hard of hearing (such as closed captioning for television broadcasts) or visually impaired Accommodations for cultural practices that may inhibit participation in public realm Accommodations for those who may lack access to technology or may be unable to participate in in-person engagement sessions Media and communication outlets Zoom or online meetings Public television and radio stations Website resource Social media News resources Headwaters Economics "Populations at Risk" tool Local departmental and project-specific data Local policies and ordinances Headwaters Economics, Populations at Risk Tool 2.42 Civil and Human Rights Respect and protect the civil and human rights of all members of the community Are all citizens fairly treated and respected by public actors (law enforcement, departments, etc) and private parties (landlords, lenders, etc)?
+Number of engagement events Public policies and procedures with discriminatory language Diversity and representation of leadership and committees when compared to community population Immigrant and refugee statistics Survey of communications materials (media, virtual and in- person meeting conduct, public television, websites, social media, news resources, etc) Survey of existing local government policy Identification of at-risk populations Headwaters Economics Populations at Risk Tool Local observation and data collection Michigan Labor Market Report, Foreign-born Population (pages 15-25) Headwaters Economics, Populations at Risk Tool Arrested Mobility Report on discriminatory transportation policies and interventions Redlining &amp; Exposure to Urban Heat Islands - 2.43 Social Capital Foster bonds, links, and bridges to strengthen social capital Are there existing relationships that can be relied on for assistance in times of need?
+What does governance look like during and after a disaster event?
+What tools could the City provide existing organizations to strengthen their measurable impact on the community?
+Response time for aid immediately following an event Resources and assistance available Number of third party organizations contributing to your city Number of resource groups for organizational leadership to connect with City staff United Way and other philanthropic partner web pages Lists of non-profits in neighborhood block groups Council and commission members Unicef datasets CDC datasets EMS response time (hospital, fire department, or third-party EMS service) DisasterAssistance.gov Michigan Community Resour